elenirotsides/Trivia-Bot/README.md

 You can also append `help` to any of the play commands to learn more about the different game modes, like so:

--   `-play tf help` Will list out all the different True & False game modes Trivia Bot can provide, and details about each.
+-   `!play tf help` Will list out all the different True & False game modes Trivia Bot can provide, and details about each.
--   `-play mc help` Will list out all the different Multiple Choice game modes Trivia Bot can provide, and details about each.
+-   `!play mc help` Will list out all the different Multiple Choice game modes Trivia Bot can provide, and details about each.

 _In the future, we plan on making more commands that respond to customizable game requests, like allowing the user to select how many questions they want, which category, which difficulty, and the time limit per question._